← Illusions in the Boardroom

 Versioned, machine-readable contracts between units replace committees.
 A contract violation is detected automatically, attributed to a specific party, and resolved in eighty-six minutes between two people, with no bridge call and no responsibility debate.

-The consuming units experience this differently.
-Motor origination finds that validating account data at point of sale adds delay that customers feel.
-Claims discovers that claimants who have changed banks require a re-verification step that its process definition does not accommodate.
-Both units face the same incentive: minimise their own validation costs and let the payments unit reject what it cannot process.
+The contract feels different to the consuming units.
+Motor origination finds that validating account data at point of sale adds delay customers feel; claims discovers that claimants who have changed banks require a re-verification step its process does not accommodate.
+Both face the same incentive: minimise their own validation and let the payments unit reject what it cannot process.
+The payments unit tightens its contract, stricter formats and faster rejection; the consuming units add workarounds and automatic retries.
+Within six months the interaction has produced coordination overhead encoded in contracts rather than meetings, but coordination overhead nonetheless, with payment failures rising and resolution times lengthening.

 ...